 Now, let's delve more deeply into his final choices.

 Zero's Requiem Explained

-Nunally, who becomes Empress of Brittania following her brother's death, is one of the few people who know the truth.
+Nunnally, who becomes Empress of Britannia following her brother's death, is one of the few people who know the truth.

 Is Lelouch Really Dead?